serverless-guru/logger-typescript/src/logger/README.md

 # Logger

-Logger is an opinionated logger utility for AWS Lambda, aimed at simplifying log analysis with [CloudWatchLogs Insight](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/AnalyzingLogData.html).
+Logger is an opinionated logger utility for Javascript with a focus on AWS Lambda.
+Its aim is to simplify log analysis with [CloudWatchLogs Insight](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/AnalyzingLogData.html).

 Key features:
 * Small footprint